weavedb/zkjson/README.md

 - `-` (62)
 - `_` (63)

-Now 2 digits can represent one character with collision free, which means we can have only up to 4 characters in document IDs with a 32 level SMT.
-The last allowed digit will always have possibility of overflowing, so we prefix the converted numbers with `1` to differenciate `A` from `AA` (they are both `0` without the prefix `1`).
+Now 2 digits can represent one character with collision free, which means we can have only up to 4 characters in document IDs with a 32-level SMT.
+The last allowed digit will always have the possibility of overflowing, so we prefix the converted numbers with `1` to differentiate `A` from `AA` (they are both `0` without the prefix `1`).

 - `A` = `100`
 - `AA` = `10000`